 According to the International Residential Code for One-and Two-Family Dwellings, “Basements, habitable attics, and every sleeping room shall have at least one operable emergency escape and rescue opening."
 The answer is to have an egress window installed.

 The homeowners began to research how to best address this, and they contacted Ohio Basement Authority after learning more about us through online resources like Home Advisor.
-They met with inspector Steve Davis who concurred with the egress window installation and explained the process to the homeowners.
+They met with one of our inspectors who concurred with the egress window installation and explained the process to the homeowners.

 One of our crews then installed the egress window in what was intended to be used as a bedroom.
 The crew first excavated the area outside of the window system’s intended location.
 Then they took great care to cut into the block foundation wall to make room for the new window.